RedRedRyan/NairobiBlockExchange/README.md

 ### **2.1 The Problem Statement**
 Access to capital remains a significant challenge for SMEs, with traditional stock exchanges imposing high listing costs and strict regulatory requirements.
 As a result, many SMEs struggle to secure funding through equity markets, limiting their growth potential.

+The general public also have a barrier of entry into investement are are there fore sidelined in nation building.

+By bringing more of the population into the investment space, we can help to build a more inclusive and equitable economy.

 ### **2.2 The Solution**
 NBX leverages blockchain technology to facilitate the issuance and trading of security tokens, democratizing access to investment opportunities while ensuring transparency, regulatory compliance, and security.